THE PURITAN

 . . . . . . . . . . . . . . . . . . . . . . . . . . . .

 That was a very long trip back in time.
 For the next part of our journey in search of that zeal for a 'nation under God' we shall content ourselves with a look back into Christian history just 500 years.
-In our next article we shall be focussing in on some zealous people who responded to God in the 1500's.
+In our next article we shall be focusing in on some zealous people who responded to God in the 1500's.
 At that time the scriptures were being translated into the languages of the European people.
 Thanks to some fine German engineering Johannes Gutenberg's printing press was able to print multiple copies of whole books very quickly.
 So in the 1500's the Bible soon started to become more available than it had ever been before.

 Here is the NEXT ARTICLE.